daveprowse/tac-course/lesson-08/part-A/building-a-shared-local-module.md

 This is your working directory.
 Now you should be able to initialize, validate, plan, and apply your infrastructure.
 Good luck!

+> Note: For additional practice, consider repeating the process for the user2-config directory, but modify the module name, the "webserver_name", and use the "us-west-2" region for this user so that it is separated from the first user.

 ## Check your work
 - Verify that the instance is running in the AWS console.
 - Analyze the state file.

 ## Destroy
 When you are finished, be 100% sure to destroy your work with the `terraform destroy` command.
+If you created a second user, be sure to check that user's AWS region and destroy any additional instances associated with that user, or any other users.

 ---
 ## *Superb!
 Another "build & destroy" complete.*